octodns/octodns/README.md

 ## Authors

-OctoDNS was designed and authored by [Ross McFarland](https://github.com/ross) and is now maintained, reviewed, and tested by Ross and the rest of the Site Reliability Engineering team at GitHub.
+OctoDNS was designed and authored by [Ross McFarland](https://github.com/ross) and [Joe Williams](https://github.com/joewilliams).
+It is now maintained, reviewed, and tested by Ross, Joe, and the rest of the Site Reliability Engineering team at GitHub.